LethalCompanyCommunity/ModdingWiki/docs/dev/advanced/networking/messaging.md

 ::: info DISCLAIMER
 This is not a tutorial on how to use Unity's [Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/1.5.2/about/) RPCs and Network Variables.
-This is only meant to be used to understand <i>how</i> to implement custom networking into the game.
+This is only meant to be used to understand *how* to implement custom networking into the game.
 :::

 There are several different methods available to you for messaging between the host and any connected clients.
 You can use an API, use Netcode for GameObjects' (NGO) Network Messages, or use NGO's RPCs.

 This article will go through the basics on implementing each method, but will not go into how to use it.
 It will at most be augmentation for the NGO docs.
 For information on how to use NGO-specific classes & methods, look at the [NGO docs](https://docs-multiplayer.unity3d.com/netcode/1.5.2/about/).

 ## APIs